chrismorales/unittest_coverage_talk/docs/index.rst

 There are few tools out there, but we will only focus on one.

-The `coverage` package is a popular, stable tool that iis written and maintained by "Ned Batchelder and others"
+The `coverage` package is a popular, stable tool that is written and maintained by "Ned Batchelder and others"

 It is a tool designed to work together with a test runners like nose